BramSimonnet/NYU-Deep-Learning-Kaggle-Competition-Spring-2026/README.md

 ### 1. Supervised Fine-Tuning

-We fine-tune a **Qwen2.5-Coder-1.5B-Instruct** model (4-bit) using Low-Rank Adaptation (LoRA) on the competition dataset.
+We fine-tune a Qwen2.5-Coder-1.5B-Instruct model (4-bit) using Low-Rank Adaptation (LoRA) on the competition dataset.

 Each example is formatted as a chat-style interaction:
-- **System:** instruction to generate compact, valid SVG only
+- System: instruction to generate compact, valid SVG only
-- **User:** natural language prompt
+- User: natural language prompt
-- **Assistant:** target SVG
+- Assistant: target SVG

 We apply strict filtering to ensure all training SVGs satisfy the competition constraints (valid XML, allowed tags, path limits).
-This prevents the model from learning invalid patterns.
+This prevents the model from learning invalid patterns and improves robustness at inference time.

 ---

 ### 2. Inference Pipeline

-Our final system is a hybrid pipeline combining retrieval, generation, and post-processing.
+Our final system uses a hybrid pipeline combining retrieval, generation, and post-processing.

-#### Retrieval
+#### Retrieval (Primary Mechanism)
 - TF-IDF vectorization (unigrams + bigrams)
 - cosine similarity between prompts
-- nearest-neighbor SVG reused for similar inputs
+- nearest-neighbor SVG is always used (threshold = 0.0)

 #### Generation
 - LoRA fine-tuned model
 - nucleus sampling (top-p = 0.9)
 - temperature = 0.7
-- max length = 1024 tokens
+- max generation length = 1024 tokens

 #### Post-processing
 - SVG extraction from model output
 - XML-based repair for malformed outputs
-- normalization to 256×256 canvas
+- normalization to 256x256 canvas
-- enforcement of allowed tags and constraints
+- enforcement of allowed tags and structural constraints

 #### Fallback
 - prompt-aware fallback SVG to guarantee valid output in failure cases